Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 > `!drop table` is sent to the command processor and could make for a bad day in production.

-In rough psudocode, this is the outer loop flow.
+In rough pseudocode, this is the outer loop flow.
 ```
 while shell is running
     read the input.